PeeterTarvas/JavaTask/README.md

 TODO:
-Implement validation with beans
 Front-end validations
 Front-end authentication
 Sector sql injection is possible
-Transaction doesn't need a rollback
-Implement a solution that one user can have multiple companies DTO to Records
-Database container setup
+Implement a solution that one user can have multiple companies Database container setup
-Logging